-The course comprises three modules and includes group teaching and group work.
-Each module ends with a written test.
+The course consists of three modules, combining group teaching and group work.
+Each module concludes with a written test.

-Module 1 - Organisation of the Danish health service
+Module 1 - Organization of the Danish Health Service

-On the first module, the participants will be introduced to the Danish health service, its organisation, including complaints and the possibility of seeking damages, as well as the supervisory function of the Danish Patient Safety Authority.
+In the first module, participants will be introduced to the Danish health service, its organization, complaint procedures, the process of seeking damages, and the supervisory role of the Danish Patient Safety Authority.

-The purpose of the second module is to provide the participants with extensive knowledge of fundamental patient rights with particular emphasis on situations that have been difficult to handle in practice for healthcare professionals trained outside Denmark.
-Special focus will be on informed consent, legally incapable persons and confidentiality.
+The second module aims to provide participants with comprehensive knowledge of fundamental patient rights, with a particular focus on challenging situations that healthcare professionals trained outside Denmark may encounter.
+Key topics covered include informed consent, treatment of legally incapable individuals, and confidentiality.

-On the third and last module, the participants will get an overview of the obligations they are subject to in relation to the authorities, including the supervision of healthcare professionals, and how their registration and other rights can be affected/restricted.
+The third and final module provides participants with an overview of their obligations towards the authorities, including the supervision of healthcare professionals.
+It also addresses how their registration and other rights may be affected or restricted.

-The number of participants per course is 15.
-Due to the fact that the number of candidates on the waiting list exceeds the number of seats, the Danish Patient Safety Authority will decide who can participate in the course.
-The prioritisation is based on when you registered for the course and whether you have passed the dental tests etc. E.g. a doctor/dentist who has passed all the tests and registered for the course at an early date will be given the highest priority.
+Each course can accommodate up to 15 participants.
+Due to the high number of candidates on the waiting list, the Danish Patient Safety Authority will determine who can attend the course.
+Priority is based on the order of registration and whether the candidate has passed the required tests, such as dental exams.
+For instance, doctors or dentists who have passed all the tests and registered early will receive the highest priority.

-Attendance is mandatory for all of the modules.
-Attendance will be checked by photo identification.
-If you are unable to participate in parts of the course, you can take the missing part at a later course.
+Attendance is mandatory for all modules, and photo identification will be checked to verify attendance.
+If you are unable to attend certain parts of the course, you can make up for the missed sessions during a future course.

-The course is evaluated as pass/fail.
+The course is evaluated on a pass/fail basis.
 If you do not pass the course, you will be offered an oral re-examination.
-In case you do not pass this re-examination, you can participate in the course again.
+If you fail the re-examination, you may participate in the course again.

-You can unregister from the course up to five working days before the start date.
-To unregister, contact Registration and Analysis, firstname.lastname@example.org in writing.
-If you do not unregister in time or if you fail to appear, it will count as one attempt.
+You may cancel your registration up to five working days before the course starts.
+To cancel, please contact Registration and Analysis in writing at email@example.com.
+Failure to cancel in time or nonattendance will count as one attempt.
 You have a total of three attempts for this course.

-In case of illness, you must notify the Registration, Analysis and EU Health Insurance, email@example.com, as soon as possible and no later than at 9.00 on the first course day.
-You must provide a medical certificate from your own doctor, with the doctor’s stamp and provider ID.
-The Registration, Analysis and EU Health Insurance must receive the medical certificate no later than three working days after your notification of illness.
-If you notify the Rigistration, Analysis and EU Health Insurance of your illness and provide a medical certificate, the course will not count as one attempt.
+In case of illness, you must notify Registration, Analysis, and EU Health Insurance at firstname.lastname@example.org as soon as possible, but no later than 9:00 a.m. on the first day of the course.
+A medical certificate from your doctor, including their stamp and provider ID, must be provided.
+The medical certificate must reach Registration, Analysis, and EU Health Insurance no later than three working days after notifying them of your illness.
+If you provide the necessary notification and a valid medical certificate, the course will not count as one attempt.

-Material, including relevant acts, executive orders etc., will be handed out at the start-up of the course.
-The Danish Patient Safety Authority recommends that you read the two most important set of rules before the course, "Sundhedsloven" and "Lov om autorisation af sundhedspersoner og om sundhedsfaglig virksomhed", which you can find under related links.
+Course materials, including relevant acts and executive orders, will be distributed at the beginning of the course.
+Before attending, the Danish Patient Safety Authority recommends reading the two most important sets of rules: "Sundhedsloven" and "Lov om autorisation af sundhedspersoner og om sundhedsfaglig virksomhed".